gogorya/MyStatus/README.md

 ## Project Structure

+- frontend: Contains the frontend pages, components, and functions
-- `app/`: Contains the Next.js pages and components
+- `app/`: Contains the Next.js pages
 - `components/`: Contains the UI components
 - `lib/`: Contains the API endpoints and utility functions
 - backend: Contains the backend services, controllers, and routes